SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-08-Tweet-Comments-Backend/README.md

     ![Step Image](images/Exercise8_1-3_Git_pane.png)

-4. In the popup that appears, select the source branch as `origin/exercise-8` and enter the branch name as `exercise-8` and click on **OK**.
+4. In the popup that appears, select the source branch as `origin/exercise-8` and enter the branch name as `exercise-8` and click on **Create**.

     ![Step Image](images/Exercise8_1-4_create_local_branch.png)